 - is a resident of Bermuda or a dependent who has permission to reside in Bermuda,

 - is a crew member of a cargo or commercial aircraft,

 - cargo ship, or

-- has written permission of the Quarantine Authority of Bermuda to enter.
+- has written permission from the Quarantine Authority of Bermuda to enter.

-All persons entering Bermuda, residents, visitors, and crew, will be required to self-quarantine for 14 days from arrival and comply with any further requirements under the Quarantine Act 2017 and the Public Health Act 1949.
-Visitors and crew may depart Bermuda based on their travel itinerary if shorter than 14 days if they remain asymptomatic.
+All persons entering Bermuda, residents, visitors, and crew, are required to self-quarantine for 14 days from arrival and comply with any further requirements under the Quarantine Act 2017 and the Public Health Act 1949.
+Visitors and crew may depart Bermuda if, based on their travel itinerary, their visit was shorter than 14 days if providing they remain asymptomatic

 6. Implications for economic substance compliance and residency

 The RoC has advised that it will take circumstances surrounding COVID-19 into account when assessing compliance with the economic substance requirements pursuant to the Economic Substance Act 2018, and the principles set out in the applicable Guidance Notes.
 The RoC may therefore take into account situations where meetings or other similar compliance measures are not possible due to necessary travel or quarantine restrictions.
 Entities should keep careful records of all such circumstances, and should continue in good faith to ensure their ongoing compliance with the economic substance requirements.